 Not a Good Measure of Future Success

 Finally, some schools are de-prioritizing GMAT scores in admissions because they aren’t often indicative of a student’s potential for future success.
 Many schools now want to prioritize other markers of applicant fitness that are more predictive of success.
 That includes undergraduate or previous graduate education GPA, previous work experience, performance in admissions interviews, and analytical writing ability.
-Applicants’ performance in these areas are often more predictive of future academic and professional success than GMAT scores.
+Applicants’ performances in these areas are often more predictive of future academic and professional success than GMAT scores.
 Many schools consider work experience so important that they are willing to waive the test score requirement altogether for students who can demonstrate several years of professional experience in business.

 What to Look for in a No-GMAT MBA Program